techkilljoy/PagosaDiskGolfClub/resources/README.txt

  and look for the first hole on the north side of the meadow approximately one-quarter mile up the road or foot path (road intersects foot path near the tees for #1 and #16).

+MEASUREMENTS ACQUIRED BY: Tee Sign

+HOLE INFO.
+NOTES:
+ White is the Original (Eagle) course
+ Yellow is the Raven
+ Red is the less difficult of the two
+ Blue is the harder of the two